prestongarno/kotlinq/README.md

   protected open val email: String? by lazy { throw SchemaStub() }
 }
 ```
-GraphQL is powerful because it allows specific subsets of data to be requested from within the type hierarchy in the schema.

 If schema types were represented as a data class, things would get messy with nulls or worse - because at runtime you'd have to keep track of which queries resulted in which instances to avoid `NullPointerException`s
 The class above allows subclasses to <b>explicitly expose</b> the fields in the schema type definitions, which allows for safe collections/bounded type parameters*.
 Root types subclass `GraphType`, which provides provides utility methods to supply delegates for fields.

-####<sup>*unless you include logic in implementations beyone dependency injection, in which case you probable have worse problems in your code, I think</sup>
+<sup>*unless you include logic in implementations beyone dependency injection, in which case you probable have worse problems in your code, I think</sup>

  ```
  class BasicUser : User() {